Access by Design 2030: Achieving an Accessible Nova Scotia

 - Information and communications

 The first standards developed will be related to the built environment and education.
-Work will begin in 2018, with implementation starting by 2022.
+Work will begin in 2018.
 Standard development committees will be established to assist the Accessibility Advisory Board in making recommendations on the content of these standards.
 These committees will consist of persons with disabilities, organizations representing persons with disabilities, those affected by the proposed standards, and government entities with responsibilities related to the proposed standards.
 The public will have the opportunity to provide feedback on the proposed standards.

 Development of standards in the remaining areas will begin at a rate one per year, beginning in 2021.
 The Accessibility Advisory Board will recommend the order in which they are developed.